caelia/civet/README.md

 ##### Content:

-A string, or an expression that evaluates to a string (such as a `var` element with a string value).
+A string, or an expression that evaluates to a string (such as a `cvt:var` element with a string value).

 ##### Attributes: